 Phase 3: Fabricate & Test is the third and final phase of the Geothermal Lithium Extraction Prize's three-phase series, offering a total of \$2 million in cash prizes.
-Phase 3 begins at the announcement of the Phase 2 finalists and includes a live demo day where all Phase 3 competitors must present their prototype to a panel of expert reviewers.
+Phase 3 begins at the announcement of the Phase 2 finalists.
+Phase 3 will include a virtual Final Presentation with a live demonstration of each Finalists' technology.
+The virtual Final Presentation will be attended by DOE and IAP members.
 Winning Phase 2 is required to be eligible to compete in Phase 3-see Section I.5, Who Can Win, for more information regarding eligibility.